 - Always invest in yourself.
 Spend quiet time thinking and trying new things.
 A successful person thinks different than all the rest.

-Now go forth and mange your profile, manage your message, be passionate, and stand out.
+Now go forth and manage your profile, manage your message, be passionate, and stand out.